 Users can access additional information by rolling the mouse over areas of the map in Tableau.
 Regional patterns are apparent, with lower rates of Internet use in the Midwest, South, and Southwest, especially in rural areas.

-This County Time Series data set contains the yearly estimates of the percentage of Internet use in U.S. counties along with their populations in 2014.
-The percentage of home Internet access goes back to 1997 from 2014, home broadband to 2000 from 2014, and mobile Internet and fully connected household to 2011 from 2014.
+This County Time Series data set contains the yearly estimates of the percentage of Internet use in U.S. counties along with their populations.
+The percentage of home Internet access goes back to 1997 from 2016, home broadband to 2000 from 2016, and mobile Internet and fully connected household to 2011 from 2016.

 This County Three Year Average data set takes the three-year moving average of the Internet estimates.
 The data set contains the yearly estimates of the percentage of Internet use in U.S. counties.
 The percentage of home Internet access is estimated between 1998 and 2013, and home broadband between 2001 and 2013.
 Because of the very short time series, three-year moving averages are not estimated for mobile Internet and fully-connected household.